dsc-courses/dsc10-2023-sp/calendar.md

 In-person office hours (<span style="color:purple"><b>purple</b></span>) are held on the second floor of the east wing of the [San Diego Supercomputer Center](https://g.page/SDSC_UCSanDiego?share).
 Enter SDSC from the east entrance on Hopkins Drive, take the elevator up to the second floor, turn left at the kitchen, and meet in the common area.
+If you need a code to enter, look [here](https://edstem.org/us/courses/38383/discussion/3039702).

 To join remote office hours (<span style="color:orange"><b>orange</b></span>), click the button below.
 The majority of our office hours are held in-person, though a few are held remotely – **if you’re able to, you’re strongly encouraged to attend in-person**.